Bonneville School District Energy Conservation Program

 Why do we need Energy Conservation Management?

 In a nutshell, utility bills are the second largest expense for our school district.
-In the spring of 2009 the services of Energy Education Inc. were contracted to help develop and implement a people based conservation program with guaranteed minimum energy savings and the promise of more savings.
-As of October 1, 2019 we have saved over $6.1 million dollars.
+In the spring of 2009, the services of Energy Education Inc. were contracted to help develop and implement a people-based conservation program with guaranteed minimum energy savings and the promise of more savings.
+As of April 30th, 2021 D93 staff have saved over $7,800,000 dollars.
+That is a 35.1% reduction in utilities!

 Energy Conservation Mission Statement